idyll-lang/idyll/packages/idyll-components/README.md

 # idyll-components
-Components that ship by default in new idyll projects
+Components that ship by default in new idyll projects.

+*See http://idyll-lang.org/components-built-in for complete documentation.*